JordanCWard/Elist/README.md

 ### Overview

-Elist, established in 2018, is an e-commerce business specializing in popular electronics.
-Initially focused on the local market, Elist has grown to serve customers worldwide.
-Their products are available for purchase through both their website and mobile app.
-To engage their audience, they utilize various marketing strategies such as email marketing, SEO tactics, and affiliate programs.
-Among their top-selling items are electronics from major brands like Apple, Samsung, and ThinkPad.
+Elist, founded in 2018, is a global e-commerce company specializing in popular electronics.
+Originally serving the local market, the company has expanded its reach to customers worldwide, offering products through both its website and mobile app.
+Elist engages its audience through a variety of marketing strategies, including affiliate programs, email campaigns, and social media initiatives.
+Top-selling products include electronics from renowned brands like Apple, Samsung, and ThinkPad.

-The company has vast amounts of data on its (fill in topics).
-This data, previously underutilised, is now being thoroughly analysed to uncover critical insights aimed at enhancing their commercial performance.
-The project provides insights and recommendations on the following key areas:
+Elist possesses extensive sales data that was previously underutilized.
+This data is now being analyzed to uncover valuable insights and drive improved commercial performance.
+The project focuses on providing insights and recommendations in the following key areas:

-### Current list of topics
-- Sales Trends: Focused on ____ (Focused on Revenue, Orders Placed, and Average Order Value (AOV).)
-- Product Performance: Focused on ____ (An analysis of different product lines and their market impact.)
-- Global Reach: Focused on ____
-- Loyalty Program: Focused on ____ (Loyalty Programme Performance - Assessment of the loyalty programme's effectiveness and its future.)
-- Marketing Channels: Focused on ____ (Marketing Channel Effectiveness - Analysis of various marketing channels and their return on investment.)
-- Purchasing Platform: Focused on ____
+- Sales Insights
+- Product Analysis
+- International Market
+- Loyalty Program
+- Marketing Strategies
-- Refund Rates: Focused on ____
+- Refund Analysis
-- Operational Effectiveness: Focused on ____ (Evaluation of logistics and operational efficiency.)

-- The SQL queries performed to uncover these general insights are found here.

-- Targeted SQL queries relating to these categories can also be found here.

-- Tableau dashboard can be found here.

-### <p align="center"> Deep-Dive Insights </p>
+- Purchasing Platforms
+- Shipping Performance

+<br><br>

-### Sales Trends
+### Sales Insights

 #### Findings: